apache/mesos/docs/maintenance.md

 in order to meet Service Level Agreements or to ensure uninterrupted services for their end users.
-Therefore, to reconcile the requirements of frameworks and operators, frameworks must be aware of planned maintenance events and operators must be aware of frameworks’ ability to adapt to maintenance.
+Therefore, to reconcile the requirements of frameworks and operators, frameworks must be aware of planned maintenance events and operators must be aware of frameworks' ability to adapt to maintenance.
 Maintenance primitives add a layer to facilitate communication between the frameworks and operator.